PatoSala/enriched-text-input/README.md

 # enriched-text-input

 > [!Note]
-> This library it's still a work in progress.
+> This library its still a work in progress.
+Expect breaking changes.

 Proof of concept for a JavaScript only rich-text TextInput component for React Native.
 The main idea is to render `<Text>` views as children of `<TextInput>`.